codewitty/StatementSifter/README.md

 # 📊 Statement Sifter
-> Extract expenses from PDF statements for a specific vendor and write them to Google Sheets.
+> Extract expenses from PDF statements for a specific vendor and write them to Google Sheets using GCP and Python.

 ## 🚀 Getting Started